ArunMekkad/ImageEnhancement---CLAHE/README.md

 To run the script, you need to have Python installed along with the `cv2`, `numpy`, and `matplotlib` libraries.
 You can then run the script using any Python IDE or from the command line using the command `python script_name.py`.

-Please replace 'script_name.py' with the name of the script file.
-Also, make sure that the image 'blurry_image.jpg' is in the same directory as the script or provide the full path to the image in the `cv2.imread()` function.
+Make sure that the image 'blurry_image.jpg' is in the same directory as the script or provide the full path to the image in the `cv2.imread()` function.

 ## Output